-After being charged with assault back in October, Chris Brown's trial is being put on hold due to his bodyguard's pending appeal and request for immunity.
+After being convicted for assault back in October, Chris Brown’s trial is being put on hold due to his bodyguards pending appeal and wait for immunity.

-According to the Associated Press, the judge denied any possibility for Chris Brown's release from custody in Los Angeles, Wednesday, while awaiting his newly moved trial.
-Although the original trial date was set for Wednesday in D.C., Chris Brown's bodyguard, Christopher Hollosy, would not testify unless granted immunity due to his plans to appeal his conviction.
-Prosecutors denied his request for immunity.
-Hollosy had originally been expected to testify Wednesday that he was the one that hit Adams outside the hotel in October.
-On Monday, he was tried separately and convicted of simple assault.
+According to The Hollywood Reporter, The judge denied any possibility for Chris Brown’s release from custody in Los Angeles today while awaiting his newly moved trial.
+Although the original trial date was set for Wednesday in D.C., Chris Brown’s bodyguard, Christopher Hollosy, would not testify unless granted immunity due to his pending appeal.
+Hollosy had originally been expected to testify Wednesday that he was the one that hit Adam’s outside the hotel in October.
+On Monday he was tried separately and convicted of assault.

-According to The Daily News, Hollosy will be sentenced June 25, which will be right before the status hearing on Chris Brown's case.
-Brown has not been bailed since March 14 and will not be getting out any time soon.
-Brown's lawyer said the wait could be at least six months for another set trial date, but prosecutors say it could in fact take a year.
-This is because, without immunity, Hollosy will not testify in Brown's case until he has finished his appeal.
+According to The Daily News, Hollosy will be sentenced June 25, which will be right before the status hearing on Chris Brown’s case.
+Brown had not been bailed since March 14 and will not be getting out any time soon.
+Brown’s lawyer said the wait could be at least 6 months for another set trial date, but prosecutors say it could in fact take a year.

-The two men, Hollosy and Brown, were accused in October of hitting a 20-year-old Maryland art student, Parker Adams, outside of the W Hotel after Adams tried including himself in pictures with Brown and some women outside of Brown's tour bus.
-Witnesses stated that they exchanged words before Brown hit Adams, followed by Hollosy.
-Hollosy, on the other hand, said that he hit Adams after he attempted getting on Brown's tour bus.
-Chris Brown denied ever hitting Adams, but told a similar story.
+The two men, Hollosy and Brown were accused in October for hitting a 20 year-old Maryland art student, Parker Adams, outside of the W hotel after Adams tried taking pictures with women outside of his tour bus.
+Witnesses stated that they exchanged words before Brown hit Adams followed by Hollosy.
+Hollosy on the other hand said that, he hit Adams after he attempting getting on Brown’s tour bus.
+Chris Brown denied ever hitting Adams but told a similar story.

 The non-jury misdemeanor trial has no set reschedule date, but it could be months and even past a year before it is resolved.